winglang/docsite/blog/2023-02-02-good-cognitive-friction.md

 > See [this pull request](https://github.com/winglang/wing/pull/1247) if you are curious how
 > immutable capturing works in Wing (for the time being).

+## What about user-defined types?

+In the current revision of the language specification, we still haven't covered the idea of immutable user-defined types (its on our [roadmap](https://github.com/winglang/wing/issues/1369)).

+This means that the compiler only allows capturing primitives, `Array`, `Map`, `Set`, `Json` (coming soon) and structs (coming soon).
+Any other type cannot be captured directly.
+This means you will likely need to extract any information from the object in order to reference it within an inflight context.

 ## Summary

 There are endless ways to express ideas using code and we believe a programming language should be